Blumenthal ties support for Israel to Ukraine effort

 "They have a right to say whatever they want, and I have a right to condemn that point of view, and that's what I'm doing," Blumenthal said.

 Blumenthal took the time to connect the atrocities in Israel, where Hamas fighters reportedly killed women and children indiscriminately, to the ongoing, 18-month war in Ukraine.
-He said he has been to Ukraine about a half dozen times in that period and has visited mass grave sites where similar atrocities occurred.
+He said he has been to Ukraine four times in that period and has visited mass grave sites where similar atrocities occurred.

 He said he admired the courage of the Ukrainian people, who need American weapons to continue fighting on a level playing field, though he said they have told him, "We will fight with pitchforks if necessary.

-Note: Editor's Note: This version corrects the number of visits Sen. Blumenthal has made to Ukraine.